common name: spined soldier bug

 Food consumption, prey size, and energetics of Podisus maculiventris were detailed by Mukerji and LeRoux (1969a, b, c).
 The work by Couturier (1938) is a landmark study on the bionomics of this bug.
 Records in the Florida State Collection of Arthropods indicate that Podisus maculiventris is active all year in peninsular Florida, but often does not appear until spring in the "panhandle" counties.
 In Canada and the northern or central U.S., the spined soldier bug usually has two to three generations per year and hibernates as an adult from October to April (De Clercq 2008).

-This insect is a generalist predator with a broad host range, reportedly attacking 90 insect species over eight orders (De Clercq 2008), which includes several important economic pests.
+This insect is a generalist predator with a broad host range, reportedly attacking 90 insect species over eight orders (De Clercq 2008), including several important economic pests.
 Reported prey include the larvae of Mexican bean beetle, European corn borer, diamondback moth, corn earworm, beet armyworm, fall armyworm, cabbage looper, imported cabbageworm, Colorado potato beetle, velvetbean caterpillar, and flea beetles (Hoffmann and Frodsham 1993).
 When prey are scarce, the spined soldier bug may feed on plant juices, but this feeding is not reported to cause plant damage (De Clercq 2008).

-Podisus maculiventris is associated with several crops including alfalfa, apples, asparagus, beans, celery, cotton, crucifers, cucurbits, eggplant, potatoes, onions, soybeans, sweet corn and tomatoes (Stoner 1930, Hayslip et al. 1953, Whitcomb 1973, Deitz et al. 1976, Hoffmann and Frodsham 1993).
+Podisus maculiventris is associated with several crops including alfalfa, apples, asparagus, beans, celery, cotton, crucifers, cucurbits, eggplant, onions, potatoes, soybeans, sweet corn and tomatoes (Stoner 1930, Hayslip et al. 1953, Whitcomb 1973, Deitz et al. 1976, Hoffmann and Frodsham 1993).

 The effectiveness of this species in preying on economic pests resulted in its use in classical biological control programs in other countries, including Eastern Europe and Russia.
-However, this has not been successful in colder climates, perhaps due to an inability of overwinter.
+However, this has not been successful in colder climates, perhaps due to this species’ inability to overwinter.
 Podisus maculiventris eggs are also sold commercially for use in control programs and this has proven successful in controlling pests in European and North American heated greenhouses.
 Use in large area field crops is often not economically viable due to the production costs of raising the bug.
 In addition, naturally occurring populations often are not numerous enough to overpower large populations of pests in the spring.
 Pheromones have been used to draw natually occurring and newly emerging populations of this stink bug to target crops in the spring (De Clercq 2008).

 - Costello SL, Pratt PD, Rayachhetry MB, Center TD.
 2002.
 Morphology and life history characteristics of Podisus mucronatus (Heteroptera: Pentatomidae).
 Florida Entomologist 85: 344-350.